-The monitoring program for the Rulison site includes collecting samples from shallow groundwater wells, surface water locations, and natural gas producing wells near the site to monitor for potential contamination that might be attributed to the Rulison nuclear test.
-Information on the sampling of natural gas wells is provided in the Rulison Monitoring Plan, Revision 1 (DOE 2019).
-Laboratory results from the sampling of natural gas wells are summarized in a separate report.
-A summary of 2021 groundwater sampling is provided with the laboratory results in the following sections.
+The monitoring program for the Rulison site includes collecting samples from shallow groundwater wells, surface water locations, and natural-gas-producing wells near the site to monitor for potential contamination that might be attributed to the Rulison nuclear test.
+Information on the frequency and process for sampling natural gas wells is provided in the Rulison Monitoring Plan, Revision 1 (DOE 2019).
+Laboratory results from the sampling of natural gas wells are summarized in a separate report, which are generally completed every 2 years.
+A summary of 2022 groundwater sampling is provided with the laboratory results in the following sections.